laelbarlow/typhaon/README.md

 ## Objectives

-As a starting point for further investigation, obtain phylogenetic analysis results for one or more sets of predicted peptide sequences for homologous genes (that is, genes that all encode at least one shared homologous domain), and generate a phylogram with a combination of branch support values in PDF format for each set of homologous sequences.
+As a starting point for further investigation, perform phylogenetic analysis of one or more sets of predicted peptide sequences for homologous genes (that is, genes that all encode at least one shared homologous protein domain) using both Maximum Likelihood (ML) and Bayesian Inference (BI) methods, and generate a phylograms in PDF format with a combination of branch ML and BI support values.

 ## Rationale